-How can I open a bar in Florida
+How to open a bar in Florida

 The dream of opening your own bar has been a common American fantasy for decades.
 The idea of creating a fun and lively space where people meet, talk, down a beer, or sip some wine is, well, intoxicating to many.
 If opening a bar in Florida has ever crossed your mind, then this is the page for you.
 Read on future proprietor!